 Consider asking others to help as well:

-- Ask family, friends or neighbors to help get children to their usual activities, such as soccer practice or piano lessons.
+- Ask family, friends or neighbors to help get children to their usual activities.

 - Let each of your children's school teachers, nurses and guidance counselors know what's happening.
 (Don't assume they communicate with each other.)

 - Identify, with your child’s help, a "safe" person at school to talk with when they're feeling scared or sad.
 Request a hall pass so they can leave class to talk with that person when they need to.

 - Ask your hospital's social worker or psychologist or your school psychologist whether your community offers programs for siblings of children with cancer.